fallwith/resume/james.md

 January 2022 - Present
 *Remote*

-* Develop and maintain New Relic's 2 open source Ruby gems used for metrics and business data reporting
+* Develop and maintain New Relic's various open source Ruby gems used for metrics and business data reporting
 * Lead a small team of Ruby developers with collaboration best practices aimed at consistency and objectivity
 * Engage with the open source Ruby community through Discord, GitHub PRs and Issues, conferences, etc.
 * Track the development of popular Ruby libraries to ensure their functionality is properly traced
-* Collaborate in various contexts with leadership, project managers, arhitects, and other dev leads
+* Collaborate in various contexts with leadership, product managers, architects, and other dev leads
-* Maintain containers and server provisioning tooling for local development and CI/CD
+* Maintain containers pipelines and other provisioning tooling for local development and CI/CD
-* Actively participate in technical book club and group coding exercise sessions
+* Align with other programming language teams by authoring and ratifying specifications

 ##### Salesforce (Trailhead.com)
 Principal Member of Technical Staff